hocgin/ErrorKit/README.md

 }
 ```

-Now when printing `error.localizedDescription` we get exactly the message we expect! 🥳
+When you print `error.localizedDescription`, you'll get exactly the message you expect! 🥳

-But it doesn't end there.
-We know that not all apps are localized, and not all developer have the time to localize all their errors right away.
-So we even provide a shorter version that you can use in your first iteration if your cases have no parameters.
-Just provide raw values like so, making your error type definition even shorter while maintaining descriptive error message:
+### Even Shorter Error Definitions

+Not all apps are localized, and developers may not have time to provide localized descriptions immediately.
+To make error handling even simpler, `Throwable` allows you to define your error messages using raw values:

 ```swift
 enum NetworkError: String, Throwable, CaseIterable {